purarue/cstimer-save-server/README.md

 ## auth

-I would recommend setting up Authorization for this, so no random application/service can hit the server endpoint, saving arbitrary data to the `-save-to` directory.
+I would recommend setting up Authentication for this, so no random application/service can hit the server endpoint, saving arbitrary data to the `-save-to` directory.

 To do that set the `const SECRET` in the userscript (`cstimer_auto_download.js`) to something, e.g.: